Buying property in the Czech republic

 There are two main forms of property ownership in the Czech Republic: private ownership (osobnívlastnictví) and cooperative ownership (družstevnívlastnictví).
 In the case of private property, a private individual or legal entity is the legitimate owner (usually residential houses and flats).
 However, it is common to find apartment buildings under cooperative ownership (run by the residents).
 Most of these cooperatives do not accept foreign citizens according to their articles of association.

-How it works in the Czech Republic:
+Tranio tells how it works and how can foreigners buy property in the Czech Republic:

 1. Find a property.
 A local real estate agency offers properties that match your preferences as a buyer.
 The city, district and your budget are the main things to take into account.
 Once you have found one or more options that interest you, the agency will arrange viewings.
 Don’t hesitate to ask your real estate agent any questions about the property, payment procedures or potential discounts.